Using quant_purger

 The quant_purger

-module creates a reference table that is used to map Drupal-generated cache tags to paths that have been seeded to Quant.
+) that is used to map Drupal-generated cache tags to paths that have been seeded to Quant.

 When Drupal issues a cache clear event, the Purge module collects that information and exposes it so that reverse proxies can be invalidated.
-In Quant's use case, this provides an entry point for the Quant module suite to identify which tags require clearing and use that information to create queue entries that can be seeded to Quant on the next queue run.
+In Quant’s use case, this provides an entry point for the Quant module suite to identify which cache tags require clearing and use that information to create queue entries that can be seeded to Quant on the next queue run.

 Setup